 Headhunting firms fill a significant number of senior positions.
 If you want to be placed into one of these roles, you’ll need to know the executive headhunter – or the headhunter will need to find you.
 There are no other options – there is no advertisement for the job, and so you cannot apply.

-The good news is, however, that top head hunters are paid a lot of money (typically 33% of total annual compensation) to find the best candidate to meet the need of the hiring organization.
-This is in the expectation that they will conduct an extensive search of the market, looking for candidates in the industry and well beyond.
+The good news is, however, that top head hunters are paid a lot of money (typically 33% of total annual compensation) to find the best executive candidate to meet the needs of the hiring organization.
+This is in the expectation that they will conduct an extensive search of the market, looking for top tier candidates in the industry and well beyond.
 Head hunters do not limit their search to candidates looking for new opportunities.
-The aim is that they will consider both “active candidates” (the term used to describe job seekers) and “passive candidates” (those who are not necessarily proactively looking for a new role but might be open to the right opportunity.
+The aim is that they will consider both “active candidates” (the term used to describe job seekers) and “passive candidates” (those who are not necessarily proactively looking for a new role but might be open to the right opportunity).
 In other words – pretty much everyone else of working age!

 According to our internal research, approximately 65% of candidates longlisted on an executive search are not known to the recruiter at the beginning of the search.
-To put this another way – if you are the best candidate for the role, it is the job of the recruiter to find you!
+To put this another way – if you are the best candidate for the role, it is the job of the executive headhunter to find you!